 Happiness is based on several factors, both internal and external, and some more important than others.
 Some states in the U.S. are considered happier than others.
 However, can you measure happiness?

-In order to determine which states are the happiest in the United States, WalletHub looked at both internal and external factors in the form of different metrics in three categories:
+To determine which states are the happiest in the United States, WalletHub looked at both internal and external factors in the form of different metrics in three categories:

 - Emotional & Physical Well-Being